CString::Format with %s specifier = garbage text

 - CString::Format with %s specifier does *NOT* expect the matching argument to be a CString.

-- CString::Format internally uses vsprintf, so the %s specifier expects the argument to be a pointer to a null-terminated string of the same character-set as the project, an LPCTSTR to be exact.
+- CString::Format internally uses vsprintf, so the %s specifier expects the argument to be a pointer to a null-terminated string of TCHAR characters, an LPCTSTR to be exact.

 - CString objects in Visual Studio 2003 (MFC 7.1) and later “automagically” dereference themselves to the internal string data.